kubernetes/kops/docs/cli/kops_delete.md

 ```
   -f, --filename strings   Filename to use to delete the resource
   -h, --help               help for delete
-  -y, --yes                Specify --yes to delete the resource
+  -y, --yes                Specify --yes to immediately delete the resource
 ```

 ### Options inherited from parent commands